Zakamensk: Post-Soviet times

 On February 26, 1998, the Dzhida tungsten-molybdenum Combine ceased to exist.

 In 2006, Zakamensk LLC began work on the extraction of placer tungsten at the Inkurskoye field.
 Later, having received licenses for the development of tailings dumps, it ordered the development of a technology for extracting metal from stale sands.
 In 2008, an enterprise for the processing of waste from the work of the Dzhidinsky VMK, which extracts tungsten with associated gold and silver, was put into operation.
 Later, in 2010, the company "Tverdosplav" won a tender for the use of mineral resources in the area of the Holtoson and Inkur deposits, planning to build a new mining and processing plant in the coming years.

 In May 2014, the universal sports complex "Tamir" was opened.

 On May 5, 2015, the city of Zakamensk received the title "City of Labor Valor and Glory".
 On May 7 of the same year, in a solemn atmosphere in Victory Square, a T-62K tank "General Tank" was installed on a pedestal in honor of the veterans of the workers of the rear of the Dzhida tungsten-molybdenum Combine.

 Geography

-geographical location
+Location

 The city is located in the south-west of Buryatia near the state border with Mongolia, 404 km from Ulan-Ude, in the central part of the Dzhida ridge.
 It is located in the mountainous taiga area of the Modon-Kul River valley— the right tributary of the Dzhida River.
 The height of the bottom of the mountain valley is about 1100 m above sea level, medium-high mountains with absolute marks of 1300–1400 m are adjacent to the city.